Muhammad-Shiraz/Url_Scraper_Selenium/README.md

-# 📚 Groene Serie — Title to URL Mapper
+# 📚 Title to URL Scraper Selenium

 Automated tool that reads legal document titles from an Excel file and finds their exact URLs on [inview.nl](https://www.inview.nl) using Selenium.
 Supports **resume on restart**, **CAPTCHA detection**, and **crash-safe progress saving**.